-Dr. Liat Tikotzky is a senior lecturer at the Department of Psychology, Ben-Gurion University of the Negev, in Israel.
+Dr. Liat Tikotzky is an Associate Professor at the Department of Psychology, Ben-Gurion University of the Negev, in Israel.
 She was a visiting researcher at the department of Psychiatry and Behavioral Sciences at Stanford university from 2008 to 2010.
 Dr. Tikotzky is a licensed clinical psychologist, with specific training and expertise in infant, child, and parent sleep.
 Her research focuses generally on the relationships between parenting and sleep.

 Dr. Tikotzky’s research has focused on the longitudinal relationships between sleep-related cognitions in parents and the development of infant sleep patterns, as well as on the role of fathers’ involvement in caregiving and infant sleep development.
 Currently, Dr. Tikotzky is the principal investigator of several longitudinal studies funded by the Israel Science Foundation examining the links between maternal emotional distress and infant sleep development.
 She is also conducting studies investigating links between maternal sleep disturbances and the mother-infant relationship.
 Finally, she has been involved in studies investigating the links between maternal sleep, depression, and mother-infant bonding in women at risk for depression.